 UPDATE – January 2017 / Willka T’ika’s Reservations Manager wrote me:

 We are delighted to welcome overnight guests for a minimum of a two-night stay at Wilka T’ika.
 You do not need to be a member of a group to visit & stay at our sanctuary.
 A guest can either make room reservations online at this link or call the USA reservations office (weekdays) for direct assistance with their booking at 888-737-8070 or 805-884-1121.
-If a guest is interested in joining one of our many scheduled group retreats, he/she can check the website link for a listing of our upcoming events for 2017.
+If a guest is interested in joining one of our many scheduled group retreats, he/she can check the website link for a listing of our upcoming events.

 To Learn More About Machu Picchu: Read my post Machu Picchu – Experience Peru’s Magical “Lost City of the Incas”